beamop/coinmarkt/README.md

 # coinmarkt
-Kotlin app to get accurate cryptocurrencies and exchange data.
+Kotlin app to get accurate cryptocurrencies and exchanges data.